federicozaiter/LogIE/README.md

 ##### Stanford

 Install the Stanford CoreNLP from [here](https://stanfordnlp.github.io/CoreNLP/index.html#download).
+Then update the `openie.ini` config file within the `openie ` package.

 ##### Ollie

 Install Ollie using their "Local Machine" installation process you can find [here](https://github.com/knowitall/ollie#local-machine).
+Then update the `openie.ini` config file within the `openie` package.

 ##### OpenIE5